How Do I Keep My Dog From Barking When He’s in the Car?

 From a safety standpoint, a dog should be restrained in the backseat to reduce driver distraction and safeguard the dog in the event of an accident.
 You can buy restraint systems that come with harnesses, which fasten to seat belts and reduce the range a dog can roam in the car.
 Or you can opt for my favorite equipment: a crate.

 You can use soft-sided or hard-sided crates, which should be strapped down.
 The crate allows only limited vision outside the car, cutting down on barking.
 To further soothe your dog, give him a stuffed Kong or another tempting chew toy to focus on, or use a pheromone spray in the crate, which has a relaxing effect.
-If it’s safe to leave your dog in the automobile, cover the crate with a towel, so he doesn't notice people passing by the car.

 A lot of owners feel guilty about putting their dogs in car restraints because they think it takes away their joy, but you’re not doing the dog a favor by giving him free run of the car.
 By using a restraint, you have the best chance of protecting your pet during a crash — along with keeping him from fleeing the scene of an accident.